 Note 3: Students have a choice of taking either all three of ACC 252, ACC 256, and FIN 258 or two of these courses plus an additional elective.

-Effective September 2012, courses must be completed no more than 10 years prior to the date of graduation in order to count toward the Accounting and Finance Diploma.
+Courses must be completed no more than 10 years prior to the date of graduation in order to count toward the Accounting and Finance Diploma.